benbuck/rbtray/README.md

 - Right-Clicking its minimize button
 - Shift-Right-Clicking on its title bar
-- Using the Windows-Alt-Control-Down hotkey
+- Using the Alt-Control-Down hotkey

 Note that not all of these methods will work for every window, so please use whichever one works for your needs.

+Pressing Alt-Control-Up will restore all windows hidden by the RBTray.

 RBTray is free, open source, and is distributed under the terms of the [GNU General Public Licence](http://www.gnu.org/copyleft/gpl.html).